pooja-bhavani/CKA/kubernetes-challenge/Day6/Readme.md

 ---

-> The goal of this challenge is not just to learn — it’s to build your visibility and consistency online.
-> Each post you write helps recruiters, mentors, and peers recognize your growth as DevOps Engineer.
+> Each post you write your just learning a tool; your building a career.
+Every YAML error you fix today makes me a more valuable engineer tomorrow.

 Happy Learning
 *TrainWithShubham*